apache/james-hupa/README.md

 It is ready for reading, sending,  and managing messages and folders, but it still lacks of many features email clients nowadays have.

 ###### Bulding ######
-Hupa use maven2 as building tool.
-To build hupa download maven2 (http://maven.apache.org), unpack maven2 and install it.
+Hupa use maven as building tool.
+To build hupa download maven (http://maven.apache.org), unpack maven and install it.
 After that change to hupa directory and execute the following cmd:
 $ mvn clean package